kelemen/netbeans-gradle-project/readme.md

   a performance issue (but not much since loading the models by the tooling API takes a lot more time) because tasks are executed by Gradle itself which of course considers these.
-- There is no support for debugging.
-You can define a task which starts the application in debug and then attach to the process but NetBeans will not be able to find the sources (so debugging is limited).
-Finding the sources can be remedied probably without too much effort.
 - Resource directories are detected based on their name because I could not find any reliable way to do it with the tooling API.
 So every source directory whose last directory in its path starts with "resource" (not case-sensitive) is considered a resource directory.
 - The default JDK will be used for the project.
-I could not find a good way to retrieve the *targetCompatibility* attribute with the tooling API.
+I could not find a good way to retrieve the *sourceCompatibility* and the *targetCompatibility* attribute with the tooling API.
-- Only a single task can be executed.
+- Only a single task can be executed (and the built-in tasks, like rebuild).
 Custom tasks will be needed to make the project really usable.
 Also global custom tasks like with the Maven plugin would be nice as well.
 Allowing to execute custom tasks is relatively straightforward to implement.
 - Sources for dependencies cannot be downloaded nor attached.
 This could only be implemented like in the Maven plugin if the tooling API is updated.
 - This might be not a limitation for the user but the code base needs a major